MohitDhanjani/RedisAuthAPIGateway/README.md

 But it surely is fast (not faster than JWT - JSON Web Tokens, though).
 It is faster than AWS DynamoDB in first run and also faster in fetching the items subsequent times.
 (Given that DynamoDB and Redis are hosted in same region as the Lambda function).

 NOTE - Redis didn't work for me.
 Currently I am experimenting with Auth0 and its JWT system.
 JWT is super fast, secure, scalable, and cost effective solution.
 But experiments go on!

+### Feedback/Bugs

+If you have any feedback regarding this approach or have come accross any issues or bugs.
+Please file them in Issue tracker.